ivanayov/sbom-know-how/docs/source/tooling/consumption_tools.md

-# SBoM Consumption Tools
+# SBOM Consumption Tools

+## Bomber

+[Bomber](https://github.com/devops-kung-fu/bomber) is an application that scans SBOMs for security vulnerabilities.
+Works with [CycloneDX](../specs/cyclonedx.md) JSON and XML, as well as [SPDX](../specs/spdx.md) and [Syft](generation_tools.md#syft) JSON.

 ## DaggerBoard

-[DaggerBoard](https://github.com/nyph-infosec/daggerboard) is a vulnerability scanning tool, based on ingesting SBoM files (CycloneDX,SPDX), that outputs results in a human-readable format.
+[DaggerBoard](https://github.com/nyph-infosec/daggerboard) is a vulnerability scanning tool, based on ingesting SBOM files (CycloneDX,SPDX), that outputs results in a human-readable format.

 ## Dependency-Track

-[Dependency-Track](https://github.com/DependencyTrack/dependency-track) uses [CycloneDX](../specs/cyclonedx.md) SBoMs to monitor component usage across all versions of the application in its portfolio, in order to identify and reduce risk in the software supply chain.
+[Dependency-Track](https://github.com/DependencyTrack/dependency-track) uses [CycloneDX](../specs/cyclonedx.md) SBOMs to monitor component usage across all versions of the application in its portfolio, in order to identify and reduce risk in the software supply chain.

 ## SBOM Scorecard

-[SBOM Scorecard](https://github.com/eBay/sbom-scorecard) is a tool for providing metrics for SBoM quality, insluding spec compliance, generation information and package ids, licensed and version.
+[SBOM Scorecard](https://github.com/eBay/sbom-scorecard) is a tool for providing metrics for SBOM quality, including spec compliance, generation information and package ids, licensed and version.

 ## FOSSology